Dreamed 1984/2/11, 1995/8/26, and 2004/9/11 by Wayan

 I found the layout technically challenging, since each page must work two ways.
 Not quite as hard as Gustave Verbeck's century-old newspaper comic Little Lady Lovekins and Old Man Muffaroo (look that up.
 Unbelievable.
 Looks like a full-page comic that ends unresolved--but turn it upside down and the story finishes--same drawings, but your eye reinterprets them!
 Eric Shanower's done a fine six-page example of these palindromic comics as a tribute to Verbeck inside his "Befuddle Hall" sequence, itself a tribute to Little Nemo in Slumberland.)

 Anyway, I found it hard, but not Verbeck hard.
-And the dream showed me two clear examples, as you'll see...
+And the dream itself showed me two examples of overlays.
+It's a dream that wanted to be drawn--right.

-POINT AT A PAGE to see the overlay.
+POINT AT A PAGE to see the overlay (the title page lacks one, so don't be discouraged.)

 CLICK A PAGE to enlarge it.

-PHONES mostly will show just one page at a time, but...
+MOST PHONES will show just one page at a time, but...

 NOTES IN THE MORNING